 In addition each iPad comes with a writing App called Pages, and for spreadsheets, a Numbers app.
 Keynote is for making Presentations (like PowerPoint) and iMove for editing movies will also be on your iPad.
 You can explore each off these with the help of Google and Youtube (there’s an app for that!).
 If you want me to write about any of these apps add a comment and I’ll see if I can help you.

-If you don’t want to give your credit card to Apple for use in the app store, you can use iTunes gift card purchased in a supermarket (Office Works often has a 20% discount).
+If you don’t want to give your credit card to Apple for use in the app store, you can use an iTunes gift card purchased in a supermarket (Office Works sometimes has a 15% discount).
 Then you add that gift card amount to you Apple account. (you may need to Google that if you are not too confident).
 A $20 gift card should get you a good number of useful Apps because they are often just $2 each.
 It’s tempting to go overboard and get lots of free apps but resist the temptation because the iPad (usually) has limited memory to store them inside so only get ones that are really useful.

 FaceTime gives you the ability to make and receive video calls.
 It uses the camera on the front of the iPad to send your picture to someone else who may be using an iPad or an iPhone.
 To use it you need to find the App called “FaceTime” surprise surprise!
 When you touch the icon, you will find a list of people on the left you have had contact with.
 If you want to speak to them just tough their name and it will connect you.
 If you want to cal someone who is not there then press the + button.
 You then need to put their phone number, email address or their name (if they are in your contacts list).
 The you get to choose whether you want to make a Video or Audio call.
 When you choose one of those, the iPad will try and connect with them.